cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

 ```
 {: .nolineno}

+> To use [SVG](https://en.wikipedia.org/wiki/SVG) images you should always define size

 ### Size

 In order to prevent the page content layout from shifting when the image is loaded, we should set the width and height for each image: